 After an abnormal screening test result

-If you have an abnormal screening test result you might have a referral to the colposcopy clinic for a closer look at your cervix.
-During this examination, your doctor or specialist nurse (colposcopist) can take samples (biopsies) of any abnormal areas.
+If your screening results show you have human papillomavirus (HPV), a pathologist will look at the cells in more detail.
+This is done under a microscope.
+If the results are abnormal, you will be referred to a colposcopy clinic for a closer look at your cervix.
+During this examination, the colposcopist can take samples (biopsies) of any abnormal areas.

 The colposcopist might offer you treatment at the same time as your colposcopy.
 Or you may go back for treatment once they have your biopsy results.

 If you tested positive for HPV, but your cytology results were normal, you will be invited back for a smear test in a year.
 If in a year you still test positive for HPV, then you might be referred for a colposcopy.

 Your biopsy results may show cervical intraepithelial neoplasia (CIN).
 This is not cancer.
 There are changes to the cells that cover the outside of the cervix (squamous cells).

 There are 3 grades of CIN and they relate to how deeply the abnormal cells have gone into the skin covering the cervix.